jigglycrumb/nixfiles/common/modules/picotron/README.md

   modules.picotron.app-path = ""; # Optional.
 Relative to ~.
 Default: `Applications/picotron`
 ```

-### Install picotron
+### Install Picotron

-Buy picotron.
+Buy Picotron.
 Then, extract the downloaded zip file to the `app-path` (default: `Applications/picotron`).

 ## Running

-Start picotron via your app launcher or with `picotron` in your terminal.
+Start Picotron via your app launcher or with `picotron` in your terminal.